-As a result of the Transaction, the non-utility subsidiaries of CEI described in Item 1.B.1. (c) and the non-utility subsidiaries of NU described in Item 1.B.2.(c) above will become indirect subsidiaries of New CEI.
+As a result of the Transaction, the non-utility subsidiaries of CEI described in Item 1.B.1.(c) and Exhibit j and the non-utility subsidiaries of NU described in Item 1.B.2.(c) above will become indirect subsidiaries of New CEI.
 In addition CECONY will continue to provide steam services to approximately 2,000 customers in Manhattan.
-Steam revenues constitute less than 5% of CEI's operating revenues.
-CECONY's steam business is integral to its electric and gas business in New York City.
-Much of the steam is first used to generate electricity before being distributed to customers.
-Steam heat and air conditioning serve to reduce the peak loads on its electric and gas distribution systems thereby reducing the need for construction of additional electric and gas facilities in the very congested underground infrastructure of Manhattan.

 Standard for Retention: Section 11(b)(1) permits a registered holding company to retain "such other businesses as are reasonably incidental, or economically necessary or appropriate, to the operations of [an] integrated public utility system."

 Under the cases interpreting Section 11, an interest is retainable if (1) there is an operating or functional relationship between the operations of the utility system and the non-utility business sought to be retained, and retention is in the public interest (see, e.g. Michigan Consolidated Gas Co., 44 S.E.C.
 361 (1970) aff'd 444 F.2d 913 (D.C.
 Cir.
 1971)) or if (2) the business evolved out of the system's utility business, the investment is not significant in relation to the system's total financial resources, and the investment has the potential to produce benefits for investors and/or consumers. (see, e.g. CSW Credit, Inc., HCAR No 25995 (1994); Jersey Central Power and Light Co., HCAR No. 24348 (March 18, 1987)).
 In addition, the Commission has stated that "retainable non-utility interests should occupy a clearly subordinate position to the integrated system constituting the primary business of the registered holding company."
 (See, e.g. United Light and Railways Co., 35 S.E.C. at 519).
 With respect to new acquisitions, the Commission has interpreted Section 10(c)(1) of the Act to mean that "any property whose disposition would be required under Section 11(b)(1) may not be acquired.
 (WPL Holdings, Inc., HCAR No. 26856 (April 14,1998)).
+The non-utility business interests that post-Merger New CEI will directly or indirectly hold all meet the Commission's standards for retention.
+The existing direct and indirect non-utility business interests of CEI and NU fall within the ambit of Rule 58, are "exempt wholesale generators" ("EWG"), within the meaning of section 32 of the Act, Foreign Utility Companies ("FUCO") within the meaning of Section 33 of the Act, are "exempt telecommunications companies" ("ETC") within the meaning of Section 34 of the Act or are retainable, consistent with prior Commission precedent.
+Consistent with the Commission's decisions in New Century Energies, Inc., (HCAR No. 26748 (Aug.
+1, 1997)) and Conectiv, Inc., (HCAR No. 26832 (Feb.
+25, 1998)), investments made by CEI prior to the effective date of the Mergers should not count in the calculation of the 15 percent limit for purposes of Rule 58 in view of the fact that CEI was not subject to the restrictions that section 11(b)(1) and relevant Commission precedent places upon the nonutility investment of registered holding companies.
+All additional investments made by New CEI in energy-related companies subsequent to the effective date of the Mergers would, of course, be included in the 15 percent test.